12 SOP Examples to Steal for Your Team

 Standard operating procedures (SOPs) are the blueprint for every business activity, from marketing to sales, customer support to HR, and provide an overview of critical business processes with detailed step-by-step guidance.

-To showcase the importance of SOPs, this article will explore common corporate SOP examples.
-Each example showcases the integral role SOPs play in improving efficiency, maintaining quality, and driving overall success in an enterprise landscape, across business functions or tasks.
+This article will explore common corporate SOP examples to highlight the importance of SOPs.
+Each example highlights the integral role SOPs play in improving efficiency, maintaining quality, and driving overall success in an enterprise landscape across business functions or tasks.

 SOP examples

-To help you create more effective standard operating procedures, we’ve outlined seven excellent SOP examples to draw inspiration from.
-By following the SOP format below, you can standardize your processes and extract ROI from your procedures quickly.
+To help you create more effective standard operating procedures, we’ve outlined twelve excellent SOP examples to draw inspiration from, each tailored to different organization functions, industries, and business processes.
+By following the SOP format below, you can quickly standardize your processes and extract ROI from your procedures.

 1. HR SOP for screening applicants